 - They must be from one of the following populations: African American, Hispanic American, or Native American.

 - They must be a U.S. citizen or a permanent U.S. resident.

-- They must be enrolled, on campus, in a full-time AACSB accredited marketing doctoral program, or a advertising doctoral program, and have successfully completed at least one year.
+- They must be enrolled in a full-time AACSB accredited marketing doctoral program, or an advertising doctoral program, and have successfully completed at least one year.